hhvm/user-documentation/guides/hack/01-types/02-type-system.md

 ## Tuples

-Tuples provide a type specifying a fixed number of possibly varying-type values.
+Tuples provide a type specifying a fixed number of possibly different type values.
 The most common use of a tuple is to return more than one value from a function.

 ```
 (type1, ... ,type n)